everx-labs/TonNfcClientSwift/README.md

 ## About NfcCallback plus simple example of library usage

 For each NFC card operation there is a function in TonNfcClientSwift API.
 These functions use callbacks mechanism to output results into caller.
-We defined NfcCallback class for this.
+We defined NfcCallback for this.

 ```swift
 public typealias NfcResolver = ((Any) -> Void)